How can Muslims live a life of certainty in an uncertain world?

-In a world that looks more like a jungle where the strongest eats the weakest, we are in our right to ask: Where are the divine laws?
+In a world where the strongest eat the weakest, we are in our right to ask: Where are the divine laws?

 When righteousness leads to misery and deceit to success, we can be tempted to doubt the Sunnah of Allah.

 To dissipate any confusion, we need to understand how the divine laws work.

 A common misconception is to assume that any success in the world of people is a favor from Allah.

 Nothing can be furthest from the truth.
 It can be a reward for good deeds or a trap announcing a painful end.

 What makes the divine laws easy to dismiss is their nature.
 Not only they are unseen but most important, they are gradual.
 They follow a process over a long period of time.